gitlabhq/gitlab-recipes/README.md

 ## GitLab recipes: unofficial guides for using GitLab with different software

+For configuring the Omnibus packages with a non-packaged webservers, database, redis please see the [Omnibus docs](http://doc.gitlab.com/omnibus/)

 Here you will find unofficial guides for using GitLab with different software (operating systems, web servers, etc.) provided by the community, for systems other than the officially supported (Debian/Ubuntu).